Building Opportunities for Sistas to Shine

 The Building Opportunities for Sistas to Shine Scholarship (B.O.S.S.) aims to make racial equality a reality by helping outstanding Black cis or transgender female students achieve their dreams to continue their education.

-Each year, The MGAM Scholarship Foundation will provide two cis or transgender female students that have been accepted to, and will attend, a 2-year or 4-year college or university or a technology/vocational school with no less than $1,000 in financial support to aid them in achieving their dream of continuing their education.
+Each year, The MGAM Scholarship Foundation will provide two cis or transgender female students who have been accepted to and will attend, a 2-year or 4-year college or university or a technology/vocational school with no less than $1,000 in financial support to aid them in achieving their dream of continuing their education.

 The MGAM Scholarship Foundation Board of Directors is dedicated to the growth of the B.O.S.S.
-Scholarship and have approved a plan for increasing the financial support provided to scholarship recipients over the next few years with an end goal of being able to provide two $2,500 scholarships each year.
+Scholarship.
+It has approved a plan for increasing the financial support provided to scholarship recipients over the next few years with an end goal of being able to provide two $2,000 scholarships each year.

 Scholarship Recipients!

-As part of our commitment to helping young Black women achieve educational excellence, The MGAM Scholarship Foundation helps ease the financial burden for deserving high school graduates across the country.
-For the 2022-2023 school year, the Foundation was pleased to award two students with a $1,250 scholarship each:
+As part of our commitment to helping young Black women achieve educational excellence, The MGAM Scholarship Foundation helps ease the financial burden for deserving high school graduates nationwide.
+For the 2024-2025 school year, the Foundation was pleased to award two students with a $1,750 scholarship each:

 Past Recipients